petercoles/xmlsoccer/readme.md

 ## Transforming the Response

-If you like parsing XML data then to ->get() method may be all you need, feel free to skip this section.
+If you like parsing XML data manually then the ->get() method may be all you need ... feel free to skip the rest of this section.

-Alternatively, this package makes available three more friendly ways to receiev the response.
+Alternatively, this package makes available three more friendly ways to receive the response.

 ### SimpleXML Object